Franzelswarnmps/Texture-Generator/readme.md

 each other are also more likely to be accent to the same primary color.

 # How do I export the image?
-Using the *Save* button encodes the image as a png in base64 with content type and content encoding specified for html rendering.
+In the WASM version, the *Save* button will prompt you to save the png to your filesystem.
+On the standalone version, you can paste the string into Chrome and save the image.
+The string is contains the image in as a png in base64 with content type and content encoding specified for html rendering.
-Pasting the string into Chrome's address bar will render the image.

 # Build notes
 ~~~
 https://bevy-cheatbook.github.io/platforms/wasm/gh-pages.html
 https://dev.to/sbelzile/making-games-in-rust-deploying-a-bevy-app-to-the-web-1ahn
 https://rustwasm.github.io/wasm-bindgen/reference/cli.html

-cargo build --release --target wasm32-unknown-unknown
-wasm-bindgen --out-dir .\out --target web .\target\wasm32-unknown-unknown\release\auto.wasm
-python -m http.server --directory .\out\
 ~~~